Best General Liability Insurance Companies for Small Businesses in South Carolina

 Each insurer received a composite score based on the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all South Carolina business profiles studied.
+• Affordability (50%): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all South Carolina business profiles studied.

-• Customer experience (30% of overall score): Customer experience measures how well insurers support South Carolina businesses throughout the policy lifecycle from purchase to claims.
+• Customer experience (30%): Customer experience measures how well insurers support South Carolina businesses throughout the policy lifecycle from purchase to claims.
 We also studied at each level of buying, policy management and claims sub-parts of the process that make it easier and more reliable within each as well for accuracy and comprehensive understanding.

 • Coverage options (20%): Coverage options reflect how well insurers support common South Carolina small business risks and allow for flexibility as businesses grow or change.